 Mother’s Day email marketing campaigns are a great way to drive ecommerce sales by helping your email subscribers choose the perfect Mother’s Day gift.
 Read on to discover our top tips for boosting conversions this Mother’s Day. 💝

-With Mother’s Day just around the corner (14 March for Ireland & the UK and 9 May in the US), It’s time to start preparing your Mother’s Day email marketing strategy.
+With Mother’s Day just around the corner (March 27 for Ireland & the UK and May 8 in the US), it’s time to start preparing your Mother’s Day email marketing strategy.

 Your Mother’s Day email should provide subscribers with useful information to help find the best Mother’s Day gift.
 As with Father’s Day emails and any other holiday campaign, you have to find the balance between being helpful and being promotional.

 With that in mind, we’ve put together 5 Mother’s Day email marketing ideas to help you create an email campaign that’s sure to do the job.

 - 5 Ideas for successful Mother’s Day email marketing

-As we said, online retailers need to strike the right tone between helpful and promotional when it comes Mother’s Day email marketing.
+As we said, online retailers need to strike the right balance between helpful and promotional when it comes to Mother’s Day email marketing.